patrickjkennedy/LimerickAnimalWelfare/README.md

-# COMP30680 Web Application Development Assignment 1: HTML and CSS
+# COMP30680 Web Application Development
-## Limerick Animal Welfare - A Charity Website
+## Assignment 1: HTML and CSS

-For my submission, I decided to take a charity which I care about and improve the design of their existing website.
+For my submission, I decided to take a charity with a mission that resonates with me and improve the design of their existing website.
 [Limerick Animal Welfare](http://www.limerickanimalwelfare.ie/) are a no-kill animal shelter, located approximately 30 miles from Limerick City.
 In addition to their animal rescue, they promote the humane treatment of animals throughout society.

 Throughout my submission, I've endeavoured to seperate content and styling by using appropriate, valid HTML and CSS.
 In particular the assignment requested the use of the following.